viveksingh98/ABCTechnologies/README.md

 - In the General section of the job configuration, specify the same GitHub repository URL as the previous jobs.
 - In the Build section, add a new Invoke top-level Maven targets build step and specify the Maven goal to execute, such as package.
 - In the Post-build Actions section, add a new Archive the artifacts post-build action and specify the location of the built artifacts, such as target/\*.jar.
-1. Execute the CI/CD pipeline to execute the jobs created in step 1:
+4. Execute the CI/CD pipeline to execute the jobs created in step 1:
 - Create a new pipeline job in Jenkins.
 - In the pipeline configuration, add the three jobs created in step 3 as stages of the pipeline.
 - Configure the pipeline to trigger each stage when the previous stage is successful.
-1. Set up a master-slave node to distribute the tasks in the pipeline:
+5. Set up a master-slave node to distribute the tasks in the pipeline:
 - Install and configure the SSH Slaves plugin in Jenkins.
 - Set up a new slave node in Jenkins and configure it to connect to a remote server using SSH.
 - Configure the pipeline to distribute the jobs across the master and slave nodes, based on their capabilities and availability.

-Screenshots: